 I’ve said for years – choosing your photographer is probably the most difficult and one of the most important parts of the wedding planning process.
 After all, you are typically spending more time with them on wedding day than any other vendor.
 Their depth of experience translates to their ability (or inability) to not only effectively cover your day properly and professionally, but it also impacts how your day runs.

-The bottom line is you want to know once your date is booked, that they are committed to showing up prepared, capable and ready, as well as following through on what you have contracted for.
+The bottom line is you want to know once your date is booked, that they are committed to showing up prepared and ready as well as following through on what you have contracted for.

 1. No web site…or no working web site.

 If I had to choose one way to judge someone’s photography ability by knowing nothing about them – it would be to look at the details in both the wedding dress and flowers.
-Since (most) wedding dresses tend to be white, and a lot of flowers are light colored or even white – too often photographers who are not the most experienced in exposure and editing will “blow out” the white dresses and lighter/white flowers – let alone other parts of the image – to the point where there is no detail in them.
+Since (most) wedding dresses tend to be white, and a lot of flowers are light colored or even white – too often photographers who are not the most experienced in exposure and editing will “blow out” the white dresses and lighter/white flowers to the point where there is no detail in them.
 Let’s face it, the dress is important to you – you want to be able to see the details, correct?
-This problem results mostly from two different issues.
-Typically from someone who doesn’t know how to expose properly, or their editing skills are just not developed.
 I see a lot of newer photographers call this “light and airy”.
-A few do this style extremely well (notably José Villa and Elizabeth Messina)….most however do not.
+A few do this style very well….most do not.

 3. Quality issue #2 – all the images seem to “look the same”.

 Remember all the way back a decade or so ago when Instagram started, and everyone thought it was so cool to apply all of these “filters” to images and make them instantly amazing and stand out?
 Well, some people apply things like that to large swaths of wedding photos too.
-Trends come and go – and occasionally come back again – but sometimes this type of heavily applied filters and presets will create a look for a wedding where so many images have a similar look and feel.
-I’ve nicknamed this “shiny object editing”.
-It looks just cool enough to capture your attention – but doesn’t really hold up to closer examining.
+Trends come and go – and occaisionally come back again – but sometimes this type of heavily applied filters and presets will create a look for a wedding where so many images have a similar look and feel.
 We’ll explore this in some future blog posts and give some examples using our own images with filters applied vs our normal classic edit style.

-Keep an eye out for “orange skin”, overly “Photoshoped” skin to the point of looking fake or too much “sharpening” where skin looks rough and mottled.
-Getting skin color looking pleasing based on the given lighting situation is something that can be challenging and takes time to learn.
+Keep an eye out for “orange skin”, overly “Photoshopped” skin to the point of looking fake or too much “sharpenning” where skin looks rough and mottled.
+Getting skin color looking good is something that can be challenging and takes time to learn.

 5. They say they NEVER use flash.